jvalteren/Seaside-Wiki/Seaside330Changelog.md

 - a lot more HTML5 events are supported
 - HTML root supports directly passing a style sheet or Javascript as a String
 - Seaside now generates HTML-stlye boolean attributes instead of XML-style boolean attributes, `checked` instead of `checked="checked"`
+- `#initializeCache` can be sent to an application after changing the cache configuration for the changes to take effect #1005
+- the bundled Prototype.JS has been updated from 1.7.0 to 1.7.3 which fixes multi select lists

 # Issues Resolved #
 [Issues resolved](https://github.com/SeasideSt/Seaside/milestone/4?closed=1)